Skip to main content

 Patient Monitoring

-The IBS Severity Scoring System is a validated measure to assess the severity of IBS symptoms and can help monitor response to treatment.
-This i...
+The IBS Severity Scoring System is validated to assess severity response to treatment.

 REFERENCES